Boards and Committees

 - determining mission and purpose

 - monitoring programs and services

 - ensuring adequate financial resources and providing financial oversight

 - enhancing the organizations’ public standing

 ArtsQuest strives to match the interest and skill sets of leadership volunteers with the Board or Committee that has the greatest need for those skills.
-If you are interested in becoming engaged with the organization please submit an application or contact Joann Lee, Director Office of the President.
+If you are interested in becoming engaged with the organization please submit an application or contact Joann Lee, Vice President of Administration, Risk Management and Board Relations.
 We encourage you to explore the board and committees described so that you can get an idea of what opportunities are of most interest to you.